BIGJRA/BIGJRA.github.io/rejuv.md

 Next, we must go find Amber, Tesla's kid.
 Re-enter Aquamarine Cave and head back down to the bottom level.
 Head up once you reach the large room, climbing some stairs to do so.
 Talk to the sleeping girl here.
-She'll request we go get back a CD that Venam stole from her so… we're heading to Kakori Village.
+She'll request we go get back a CD that Venam stole from her so... we're heading to Kakori Village.

 Now that we've visited the resort, all the warp panels in the Ranger